WordPress/openverse/documentation/meta/ci_cd/jobs/documentation.md

   that their changes are valid, or were skipped, implying that they have no changes.

+A comment is also published linking to the generated preview, and any new or modified pages.

 ## `clean-gh-pages`

 This job is executed when a PR is closed